crossplane/docs/content/master/concepts/patch-and-transform.md

 * `ToJson` - Convert the input string to valid JSON.
 * `ToSha1` - Create a SHA-1 hash of the input string.
 * `ToSha256` - Create a SHA-256 hash of the input string.
 * `ToSha512` - Create a SHA-512 hash of the input string.
+* `ToAdler32` - Create an Adler32 hash of the input string.

 ```yaml {label="stringConvert"}
 patches: